-Food services are provided on the main campus by the Commercial Foods and Culinary Arts program and are available during breaks and lunch.
+Food services are provided on the main campus by the Culinary Institute and are available during breaks and lunch.

 Adult students may leave the LTC campus during the scheduled 30-minute lunch break as long as they return to the program on time.